itsee-birmingham/collation_editor_core/docs/services_file/optional-variables.md

 The default setting in the code will use the Dekker algorithm with fuzzy matching turned on and a distance of 2.

-If `CL.loadIndexPage()` or a button with the id *collation_settings* was provided on the index page then the user can override these settings on a unit by unit basis.
+If `CL.loadIndexPage()` or a button with the id *collation-settings* was provided on the index page then the user can override these settings on a unit by unit basis.

 **NB:** this setting was new in version 2.0.0 and the default settings have changed from previous versions.